-Khaya Dlanga is well-regarded marketing personality, having been listed in Jeremy Maggs’ “The Annual – Advertising, Media & Marketing” as one of the 100 most influential people in Advertising, Media & Marketing.
-Khaya is now available through Motivators
+Khaya Dlanga is well-regarded marketing personality, having been listed in “The Annual – Advertising, Media & Marketing” as one of the 100 most influential people in Advertising, Media & Marketing.

-To Quote Myself would receive the rare honour of a memoir being shortlisted for the Sunday Times Alan Paton Prize.
+To Quote Khaya Dlanga would receive the rare honour of a memoir being shortlisted for the Sunday Times Alan Paton Prize.
 A feat for a memoir.

 Khaya was at the Coca-Cola company for more than five years where he raised the bar for its marketing and communications department.